Provide assistance to the Physical Therapist and Physical Therapy department for patients undergoing treatment at the Seattle Cancer Care Alliance.

 Patients are extremely vulnerable to potentially life-threatening infections because their immune systems are suppressed from chemotherapy and radiation treatment.
 Because of this, all volunteers must abide by universal precaution and infectious disease guidelines in order to protect themselves and patients.
-These guidelines are listed in the Volunteer Handbook.

 - Respect of diverse lifestyles, cultures, religions and values.

 - Ability to be flexible and respond to changing needs of patients and family members.